scipy/scipy_doctest/README.md

   some maintenance work may be required to adapt when `pytest` publishes a new release.

-  This project takes a different approach: we closely follow the `doctest` API and implementation, which are naturally way more stable then `pytest`.
-Cooking up a `pytest` plugin on top of this package is certainly doable and only needs a champion.
+  This project takes a different approach: in addition to plugging into `pytest`, we closely follow the `doctest` API and implementation, which are naturally way more stable then `pytest`.

 - `NumPy` and `SciPy` use modified doctesting in their `refguide-check` utilities.
   These utilities are tightly coupled to their libraries, and have been reported